sammy1881/CricketNotifier/README.md

 # Requirements:

+<h3>For MAC: If running the python script not the App</h3>

 * [Beautiful Soup] - Python library for pulling data out of HTML and XML files.
 * [lxml] - XML and HTML Parser for Python
 * [python-crontab] - Crontab module for read and writing crontab files
 * For better performance change Python Notification as 'Alerts' (after first run) at System preferences > Notifications > Python > Alerts

+<h3>For Linux:</h3>

+* [Beautiful Soup] - Python library for pulling data out of HTML and XML files.
+* [lxml] - XML and HTML Parser for Python
+* [python-crontab] - Crontab module for read and writing crontab files
+* pynotify : Install it using "pip install pynotify"
+* mplayer : If you need sound with your Linux Notification you'll have to install mplayer as the dependecy.
+In fedora it can be done with "sudo dnf install mplayer"

 # How to Use:
 Start